iotaledger/tips/text/0000-spa-http-api/0000-spa-http-api.md

 Since such SPA will only be used by the node operator, the session can simply be invalidated by deleting the JWT on the node operator's local machine.

+##### Neighbors
+Using the corresponding fields from `/info`, the application can choose to render certain neighbor specific frontend components or not.
+It is important to note that a node software implementation might support autopeering and static neighbors simultaneously.
+The API specifies two objects to describe autopeered and static neighbors: `AutopeeredNeighbor` and `StaticNeighbor`.

 ##### Misc
 If the frontend SPA needs to apply slightly different rendering logic dependent on the node software, it can examine the `/info` route's `app_name` within the response JSON object.
-For example, in GoShimmer it wouldn't make sense to allow the user to manually add neighbors, even though there are routes explicitly for that functionality.

 # Drawbacks
 * Some data might be important for a node software while not for the other, this means that inherently, there still needs to be some frontend logic to handle specific node implementation needs.